jolene-lim/onemapsgapi/readme.md

 ### Introduction
 The OneMapSGAPI package provides useful wrappers for the [OneMapSG API](https://docs.onemap.sg/#introduction) client.
 It allows users to easily query spatial data from the API in a tidy format and provides additional functionalities to allow easy data manipulation.

-:tada: **Version 1.1.0 is now available!** Version update features greater options to return results in spatial formats, including features to return decoded route geometry for spatial analysis and visualisation.
+:tada: **Version 2.0.0 is now available!** Version update is now compatible with the changes to the OneMapSG API released in late-2023.

-The OneMapSg API package is now **available on CRAN-R**! :tada: :confetti_ball:
+The OneMapSg API package is **pending publication on CRAN-R**! :tada: :confetti_ball:
 To download the release version, run:
 ```{r}
 install.packages("onemapsgapi")